-One of the biggest financial decisions facing retirement planners is the fact that most people will need some form of living assistance in their final years, often referred to as long term care (LTC).
-I’m referring to assistance with activities of daily living, such as bathing or dressing or supervision required by a cognitive condition, such as Alzheimer’s disease.
-Widely published statistics show 70% of those reaching age 65 will need LTC before they die.
-The life expectancy after someone needs care is an average of 3.5 years.
+One of the biggest financial decisions facing retirement planners is the fact that most people will need some form of living assistance in their final years, often referred to as long-term care (LTC).
+I’m referring to assistance with activities of daily living, such as bathing, dressing, or supervision required by a cognitive condition, such as Alzheimer’s disease.
+Widely published statistics1 show 70% of those reaching age 65 will need LTC before they die.
+The life expectancy after someone needs care is about 2.1 years for men, and among women, it is 2.7 years2.
 Finally, LTC is expensive.
-The Genworth 2012 report on the cost of care shows the national average cost of a semi-private skilled care facility is $200 per day.
+A 2019 Genworth report on the cost of care shows the national average cost of a semi-private skilled care facility is $90,155 per year.

 The private option is long-term care insurance (LTCI).
-Estimates show LTCI currently covers about 8.2 million people.
+Estimates show that LTCI currently covers about 7.5 million Americans4.
 LTCI first came on the market in the mid-1980s and has evolved significantly since then.

 Current LTCI products provide comprehensive coverage for all care settings and offer a wide array of coverage choices and options.
 Most policies require medical underwriting.
-Someone who already needs LTC or who has a high risk of needing LTC in the future (such as Parkinson’s disease) would generally not be eligible.
-The premium is based on a person’s age when they buy, so LTCI may be beyond the means of some older people.
+Someone who already needs LTC or who has a high risk of needing LTC in the future (such as an individual with Parkinson’s disease) would generally not be eligible.
+The premium is based on a person’s age when they apply, so LTCI may be beyond the means of some older people.

 There is no simple solution to this issue.
 The best course of action is to start planning early while you are still healthy.
 Project what your costs might be in the future and plan for them while time and your health are on your side.